rails/rails/guides/source/active_record_multiple_databases.md

 rails db:schema:load                     # Loads a database schema file (either db/schema.rb or db/structure.sql  ...
 rails db:schema:load:animals             # Loads a database schema file (either db/schema.rb or db/structure.sql  ...
 rails db:schema:load:primary             # Loads a database schema file (either db/schema.rb or db/structure.sql  ...
+rails db:setup                           # Creates all databases, loads all schemas, and initializes with the seed data (use db:reset to also drop all databases first) rails db:setup:animals                   # Creates the animals database, loads the schema, and initializes with the seed data (use db:reset:animals to also drop the database first) rails db:setup:primary                   # Creates the primary database, loads the schema, and initializes with the seed data (use db:reset:primary to also drop the database first)
 ```

 Running a command like `bin/rails db:create` will create both the primary and animals databases.